 The aim of penetration pricing is to attract a loyal customer base through offering the most competitive price in the market and undercutting rivals and well-known brands.

-The exisiting brand sells at £1.99 which is a good profit margin, but they have strong brand loyalty.
-If the firm sell a high quantity, they believe the marginal cost of production is £0.88, therefore, they can sell at £0.89 to try and take some market share from the existing brand.
+The existing brand sells at £1.99 which is a good profit margin, but they have strong brand loyalty.
+If the firm sells a high quantity, they believe the marginal cost of production is £0.88, therefore, they can sell at £0.89 to try and take some market share from the existing brand.

 The drawback of penetration pricing for a firm is that in the short-term it will make a loss or very low profit.
 But if penetration pricing is successful, then over time, it can slowly start to increase prices.

 The UK supermarket industry is very competitive, for a new rival to enter the market it will need to compete on price.
 European supermarkets Lidl and Aldi entered the market setting low prices – often lower than main rivals Tesco and Sainsbury’s – this enabled them to gain a growing market share.

 Amazon prime delivery.
 Amazon has aimed at penetration pricing in many aspects of its business.
 It has offered discounted delivery rates.
 Services like Amazon Prime which includes free tv programmes have been sold at a large discount to attract customers to sign up and get used to Amazon way of shopping.